container-storage-interface/spec/spec.md

 This operation MUST be idempotent.
 If a volume corresponding to the specified volume ID is already larger than or equal to the target capacity of the expansion request, the plugin SHOULD reply 0 OK.

-This call MAY be made by the CO during any time in the lifecycle of the volume after creation if plugin has `VolumeExpansion.ONLINE` capability.
+This call MAY be made by the CO during any time in the lifecycle of the volume after creation but an SP may not permit controller expansion of volumes which are controller published or available on a node.
+In which case - the plugin may return gRPC error code `FAILED_PRECONDITION` (Volume in use) and CO SHOULD ensure that volume is not published and retry with exponential backoff.

 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after successful `ControllerExpandVolume` and `node_expansion_required` in `ControllerExpandVolumeResponse` is `true`.

 If specified, the `volume_capability` in `ControllerExpandVolumeRequest` should be same as what CO would pass in `ControllerPublishVolumeRequest`.

-If the plugin has only `VolumeExpansion.OFFLINE` expansion capability and volume is currently published or available on a node then `ControllerExpandVolume` MUST be called ONLY after either:
-- The plugin has controller `PUBLISH_UNPUBLISH_VOLUME` capability and `ControllerUnpublishVolume` has been invoked successfully.

-OR ELSE

-- The plugin does NOT have controller `PUBLISH_UNPUBLISH_VOLUME` capability, the plugin has node `STAGE_UNSTAGE_VOLUME` capability, and `NodeUnstageVolume` has been completed successfully.

-OR ELSE

-- The plugin does NOT have controller `PUBLISH_UNPUBLISH_VOLUME` capability, nor node `STAGE_UNSTAGE_VOLUME` capability, and `NodeUnpublishVolume` has completed successfully.

 Examples:
-* Offline Volume Expansion:
+* Offline Volume Expansion(SP does not permit controller expansion of controller published volume):
   Given an ElasticSearch process that runs on Azure Disk and needs more space.
   - The administrator takes the Elasticsearch server offline by stopping the workload and CO calls `ControllerUnpublishVolume`.
   - The administrator requests more space for the volume from CO.